silverstripe-terraformers/accessibility-guidelines/docs/generic/links.md

 </a>
 ```
 ::: warning
-If the content of a link includes an img element(icon.etc), check if the icon actually needs the aria-label, the aria-label should also be descriptive
+If the content of a link includes an `img` element (e.g. an icon), check if the `img` actually needs the aria-label, the aria-label should also be descriptive
 :::